Tristan Thompson: College career

 Thompson averaged 13.1 points and 7.8 rebounds per game for the Texas Longhorns in 2010–11 as he won the team's Most Valuable Player award, as voted on by his teammates.
-Nationally, Thompson was one of five finalists for the Wayman Tisdale Award, an honor given to the National Freshman of the Year by the U.S. Basketball Writers Association.
+Nationally, Thompson was one of five finalists for the Wayman Tisdale Award, an honour given to the National Freshman of the Year by the U.S. Basketball Writers Association.
 Thompson won the Big 12 Freshman of the Year honours as well as first-team NABC All-District 8 and USBWA All-District VII honours.
 He led the team in rebounding, blocked shots (86), double-doubles (10) and field goal percentage (.546) while ranking second in scoring.
 He helped Texas conclude the 2010–11 season with a 28–8 record and advanced to the NCAA Tournament Round of 32.
 The Longhorns finished No. 8 in the final AP poll.

 Thompson told media after the NCAA tournament that he planned to return to Texas for his sophomore season but changed his mind.
 On April 21, 2011, he declared for the NBA draft, forgoing his last three years of college eligibility.